 Anal vein thrombosis

 Soothing measures can be taken, especially through certain ointments or suppositories, such as CANNEFF® SUP suppositories.

 Can an anal thrombosis go away on its own?
 What happens if an anal thrombosis is not treated?
-How long does an anal vein thrombosis grow?
+How long does an anal vein thrombosis last?
 How long does an anal thrombosis swell?

 Smaller anal vein thromboses often heal on their own within a few days or weeks.

-What is the difference between hemorrhoids and anal vein thrombosis (anal thrombosis)?
+What is the difference between piles and anal vein thrombosis (anal thrombosis)?

-When it hurts, itches, or burns at the anus, many first think of hemorrhoids.
+When it hurts, itches, or burns at the anus, many first think of piles.

-How do CANNEFF® SUP suppositories work in the treatment of anal vein thrombosis, fissures at the anus, and other complaints in the anal area?
+How do CANNEFF® SUP suppositories work in the treatment of anal vein thromboses, fissures at the anus, and other complaints in the anal area?

 CANNEFF® SUP suppositories for rectal use can relieve symptoms of lesions in and around the anus as well as in the rectal area.

-What is an anal vein thrombosis, anal thrombosis, or perianal vein thrombosis (anal edge thrombosis)?
+What is an anal vein thrombosis, anal thrombosis, or perianal vein thrombosis (anal margin thrombosis)?

-What are the symptoms of anal vein thrombosis?
+What are the signs of hemorrhoidal vein clots?
 How do I recognize an anal thrombosis?

+Anal vein thrombosis